anonymouz-trash/arch-updater/README.md

 I highly encourage you to read through the script before you using it!
 As you know: No backup, no mercy. ;)

+# Prerequisite
+- yay           (AUR-Helper)
+- debtap        (for installing *.deb-packages)
+- reflector     (Updating Arch mirrorlist)
+All programs will be installed automatically if not available.

 # Changelog
+v2.5:
+- code design, erased useless stuff

 v2.0 released :D :
 - ditched dialog as TUI